 Finding Treatment for Men with Bipolar Disorder

-The first step in any of this is getting a diagnosis so you can then find help.
+The first step in any of this is getting a bipolar disorder diagnosis so you can then find the person help.
 Next, it’s going to be extremely important to maintain consistent treatment once a good plan is in place.
 This can be difficult for some men who, as they start to feel better, may desperately want to stop their treatment.
 A strong support system is often key to managing bipolar disorder.
 There is good news, however — it can be done.

 The Surgeon General’s Report on Mental Health notes that there is an 80% success rate for bipolar disorder treatment.